PrasanthK-2004/Learn-C-Programming/Operators.md

 # C Operators

-This file contains 50 C operator programs.
+This file contains 50 example programs in C.

 ---